 Outside Astoria, Oregon sits a crucial part of both Civil war and WWII history.
 Fort Stevens State Park is the site of decades of Oregon battle time defense, protecting the crucial Columbia River waterway.
-Today, many of the structures still stand.
+Today, many of the structures still stand, abandoned but not forgotten.

 Descending upon Fort Stevens State Park Oregon